QuantumExchange/api-documentation/README.md

 ## Order Options

-- "fill-or-kill" : Order should complete fully inmediately or cancel.
+- *fill-or-kill* : Order should complete fully immediately or cancel.
 Will not add liquidity to the order book.
-- "make-or-cancel" : If any part of this order could be fullfilled the order will cancel.
+- *make-or-cancel* : If any part of this order could be fullfilled the order will cancel.
 This order only adds liquidity to the order book.
 Only applies to limit orders.
-(Likw Poloniex "postOnly")
+(Like Poloniex's "postOnly")
-- "inmediate-or-cancel" : Any portion not filled will be canceled.
+- *inmediate-or-cancel* : Any portion not filled will be canceled.
 Will not add liquidity to the order book.

 ## Public endpoints